 It's important to create an event or offer a gift that means something special to your spouse.
 But everyone has different taste and different ideas about what matters most, so there's no single recipe for an ideal gift.
 For example:

 - Julie was annoyed to receive a sewing machine; she saw it as just another "useful" object that meant more work and less fun for her.
 Alyssa, on the other hand, was thrilled to receive a sewing machine because she had just started a new costume-making business and the new high-end machine told her that her husband truly supported her ambitions.

 - Bob was delighted to receive a single rose and a romantic dinner as a birthday gift from his partner.
-Sam, however, was disappointed because he had been hinting for months that he wanted to go to New York to see a Broadway show.
+Sam, however, was disappointed because he had been hinting for months that he wanted to go to New York City to see a Broadway show.